 Residents have the opportunity to rotate through several different clinic sites including outpatient clinics at UC San Diego, the VA San Diego Healthcare system, Federally Qualified Health Center (FQHC) sites, Kaiser Permanente (one of the largest HMO organizations) and refugee clinic sites.

 Residents currently rotate on many subspecialty rotations here including nephrology, infectious diseases, GI/hepatology and neurology critical care.
 Second and third year residents rotate on a hospitalist rotation where they have the opportunity to work one-on-one with the attending physician.

 All categorical residents will be assigned to a continuity clinic for their three years at UC San Diego.
 At the majority of the sites, you will have your own patient panel and be the primary doctor for these patients.
 On average, you will have one full continuity clinic day per month during wards and ICU rotations, and 1-2 days of continuity clinic per week for outpatient or consult rotations.
 This is done to minimize the burden of continuity clinic while on inpatient rotations, while maintaining a larger percentage of time available for elective rotations.
 We have approximately nine primary care sites for the continuity clinic rotation, including multiple UC San Diego Health and VASDHS locations.
 For those interested in clinics for Spanish-speaking or underserved patients, those options are available as well.

 The preliminary intern year is nearly identical to the categorical intern year.
 Preliminary interns may opt to participate in continuity clinic, but it is not required.

 Our patient population is very diverse.
 UC San Diego Medical Center in Hillcrest is a safety net hospital that cares for the underserved community, including significant homeless, immigrant, and HIV/AIDS populations.
-Jacobs Medical Center and the Sulpizio Cardiovascular Center is a referral center for the greater San Diego area, including many desert communities east of San Diego, and it also includes a significant Latino population.
-This provides opportunities to speak Spanish on a regular basis, although translator services are always available.
+Jacobs Medical Center and the Sulpizio Cardiovascular Center are a referral center for the greater San Diego area, including many desert communities east of San Diego with large Hispanic populations.
+These experiences provide opportunities to speak Spanish on a regular basis, although translator services are always available.

 At UC San Diego Medical Center in Hillcrest, we also have a dedicated HIV outpatient clinic (Owen Clinic).
 Owen Clinic attendings also lend their expertise as consultants for patients with HIV who are admitted to the inpatient service, and these attendings work closely with the house staff.
-The VA provides exposure to San Diego's very large veteran population, which tends to be younger, more ethnically diverse, and has a higher percentage of females than many other VA referral areas.
+The San Diego VA provides exposure to San Diego's very large veteran population, which tends to be younger, more ethnically diverse, and has a higher percentage of females than many other VA referral areas.
 At the Jacobs Medical Center in La Jolla, the patient population includes quaternary-level referrals from communities all over California, the U.S., and beyond, including patients requiring services in organ transplantation, advanced oncology, bone marrow transplant, advanced heart failure and others.